tanglang96/MDENAS/README.md

 # Multinomial Distribution Learning for Effective Neural Architecture Search

-Here we propose a method to extremely accelerate NAS, **without reinforcement learning or gradient**, just by sampling architectures from a distribution and comparing these architectures, Iteratively updating parameters of distribution while training
+Here we propose a method to **extremely accelerate** NAS, **without reinforcement learning or gradient**, just by sampling architectures from a distribution and comparing these architectures, estimating their **relative performance** rather than absolute performance, iteratively updating parameters of the distribution while training.

 ![](figs/1.png)

-Here we provide our test codes and pretrained model, our code is based on [DARTS](<https://github.com/khanrc/pt.darts>) and [ProxylessNAS](<https://github.com/mit-han-lab/ProxylessNAS>), pretrained models can be downloaded [here](https://drive.google.com/open?id=1W0UqwAnm37uibTuPDrH5Mt8PKNvFdD3v)
+Here we provide our test codes and pretrained models, our code is based on [DARTS](<https://github.com/khanrc/pt.darts>) and [ProxylessNAS](<https://github.com/mit-han-lab/ProxylessNAS>), pretrained models can be downloaded [here](https://drive.google.com/open?id=1W0UqwAnm37uibTuPDrH5Mt8PKNvFdD3v)

+**Search codes** will be released by [Sherwood](https://github.com/zhengxiawu) later !

 ## Requirements